Aidan McCormack

 Aidan McCormack (born 19 September 1992) is an Irish sportsperson.
 He plays hurling with his local club Thurles Sarsfields and with the Tipperary senior inter-county team since 2016.

 Career

 McCormack was part of the Tipperary Minor hurling panel in 2010, and the Under-21 hurling panel from 2011 to 2013.
-At club level, he is a five-time county medallist and a one-time Munster club medallist with Thurles Sarsfields.
+At club level, he is a six-time county medallist and a one-time Munster club medallist with Thurles Sarsfields.

 McCormack made his Championship debut on 10 July 2016 against Waterford in the 2016 Munster Final, coming on in the 66th minute and scoring a point.

-He was an unused substitute as Tipperary claimed their 27th All-Ireland Senior Hurling Championship with a 2-29 to 2-20 win over bitter rivals Kilkenny.
-It was his first All-Ireland medal.
+In September 2016, was an unused substitute as Tipperary claimed their 27th All-Ireland Senior Hurling Championship with a 2-29 to 2-20 win over bitter rivals Kilkenny in the final.

 McCormack made his starting debut on 11 February 2017 against Dublin in the 2017 National Hurling League.
-He excelled at corner-forward and scored 0-5 from play in an impressive display.